 The Master Bedroom is a light and airy double, with fitted wardrobes for storing all of your holiday clothes.
 The room has an en-suite shower room with walk-in shower, WC and wash hand basin.
 Also with flat screen TV.

-The second bedroom also a double with a flat screen tv and DVD player overlooks the garden and is also modern and spacious with its sleigh bed.
+The second bedroom also a double with a flat screen tv and DVD player overlooks the garden and is also modern and spacious.

 The third bedroom is perfect for the children - which you'll notice the whole cottage is - with bunk beds and another

 single bed where they can play to their hearts content in this patriotically decorated, child friendly space.

 This Camber Sands cottage also has a family bathroom with bath and shower fitting and a cloakroom downstairs.

 There is allocated parking behind the cottage with access to the cottage from the parking area via

 the back gate, making it perfect for loading and unloading all the holiday essentials.